SirJ469/SirJ469/README.md

               - and so on, and so on, ....

-#### - 🌱 On a more professional level, I am currently studying IT in Heidelberg (Germany), especially:
+### - 🌱 On a more professional level, I am currently studying IT in Heidelberg (Germany)
+concentrating on:

                   - WEB
                    - Java